Award-Winning Washington and Oregon Injury Lawyers

 Does the dog have to have bitten someone before for me to have a case?

 In Washington, no. Washington’s RCW 16.08.040 imposes strict liability on the first bite.
 The owner cannot defend by saying the dog had never bitten anyone before.
-In Oregon, prior bite history matters for non-economic damages under the common law rule, but economic damages are recoverable on the first bite under ORS 31.360.

 What if the dog is owned by a friend or family member?